BabyBoySnow/SnowVision/README.md

 - Changed the server member's list to use alt color for roles and the lines on the side to be main color.
 - Changed server channel catagory names to use alt color.
 - Removed some borders and added more shading.
 - Removed glow from the wordmark.
-Changed to "Winter Wonderland v1.3.4".
+Changed to "Winter Wonderland v1.4.4".
 - Used snippet from [NyxIsBad](https://github.com/NyxIsBad) to make non-Nitro users look cool.
-- Applied snippet to fit long plugin names inside the box.
 - Used snippet from [NyxIsBad](https://github.com/NyxIsBad) to match user background to chat background.
 - Theme button white's to main color.
 - Make text box use background-shading.